brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 night on the AT in Massachusetts, so technically my LT hike required 24 days.
 I took one zero.

+I averaged around 11 miles per day with a range of around 5 miles on the short end to a few long days of ~17 miles.

 My Training
 -----------